cdemir7/cdemir7/README.md

 📫 How to reach me: cihand7@outlook.com

-💬 Ask me about Java Spring Boot and Python
+💬 Ask me about Python, Pytorch an Computer Vision

 ###